-SCCCS will be governed by a corporate Board of Trustees ("Board" or "Board of Trustees") in accordance with its adopted corporate bylaws, which shall be consistent with the terms of this charter.
+SCCCS II will be governed by a corporate Board of Trustees ("Board" or "Board of Trustees") in accordance with its adopted corporate bylaws, which shall be consistent with the terms of this charter.

 The Board shall have no fewer than three (3) and no more than nine (9) Trustees unless changed by amendments to the bylaws.
 All Trustees shall be designated by the existing Board of Trustees.
 This Board consists of up to seven (7) parent members, and up to two (2) community members.
-In accordance with Education Code Section 47604(b), the District may appoint a representative to sit on the Board of Trustees.
-If the District chooses to do so, SCCCS may appoint a second community member to ensure that the Board is maintained with an odd number of Trustees.
-All Trustees are to be designated at the corporation's annual meeting of the Board of Trustees.
+In accordance with Education Code Section 47604(c), the County may appoint a representative to sit on the Board of Trustees.
+If the County chooses to do so, SCCCS may appoint an additional community member to ensure that the Board is maintained with an odd number of Trustees.